gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     Central velocity of the first channel map [km/s].

 *vchf* (float)
     Central velocity of the last channel map [km/s].
+Set to None if chanwidth is used.

+*chanwidth* (float) = None
+    Width of the velocity channel [km/s].
+If chanwidth>0, then vch0<vchf, if chanwidth<0, then vch0>vchf.
+Set to None if vchf is used.

 *nxs* (int)
     Number of pixels in the right ascension axis.